-There are 14 popular countries requiring visas for US citizens.
+Many countries require visas for US citizens.

-Some visa requirements are fairly simple, only requiring the payment of a fee online or at the airport on arrival.
+Some visa requirements are also fairly simple, only requiring the payment of a fee online or at the airport on arrival.
 (Be aware, however, that payment of visas fees on arrival at airports or land crossing is oftentimes a cash-only proposition and may require a passport-size photo).